glaubermagal/doc-api/source/includes/api/_application.md

 Use this endpoint if you wish to delete an application.
 Deleting an application will render its API key invalid, and all requests made using it will return an error.

+To be able to delete an application, you must either have the `ADMIN` user role, be the owner of the application, or belong to the organization that owns the application with the `ORG_ADMIN` role.

 #### Errors for deleting an application